15 Benefits Of White Pumpkin For Skin, Hair, And Health

 Image: Shutterstock

 Besides making the decorations attractive, white pumpkin can form part of many dishes as it is highly nutritious with several health benefits.
 It has low calories, is a good fiber source, and is high in vitamins A, B6, C, and E. Moreover, it contains minerals such as magnesium, phosphorus, iron, folate, niacin and thiamine as well as carotene (beta-carotene), lutein and zeaxanthin.
-Its health benefits are as follows.
+Scroll below to explore the various pumpkin benefits for skin, hair, and health, leveraging its natural properties to improve your beauty and wellness regimen.

 1. Lowers Cholesterol